tarunmangla/tarunmangla.github.io/_teaching/Holi24.md

 as you have a positive grace period balance.
 After the grace period expires, your credit for the assignment will be halved if it is submitted within a week after the deadline.
 No credit will be provided for later submissions.
 You still need to submit all the assignments to pass the course.
-- **Audit Policy**: You need to score a B grade to get an audit pass.
+- **Audit Policy**: You need to score a B grade or above to get an audit pass.
 Also, you need to turn in assignments and projects for audit pass.
 - **Quiz**: There will be surprise quizzes.
 Tentatively, 6 quizzes will be held and the best 5 will be counted towards final grading.